MayaDataAnalyst/Modeling-U.S.-Urban-Electricity-Prices-Using-Time-Series-Techniques/README.md

 ---
 ### **Actual vs. Predicted Electricity Prices for the Facebook Prophet Model with and without External Regressors**

-This superiority of the FB with regressors is also visually evident in the line plot below, where the blue curve (FB with external regressors) follows more closely the actual electricity price (green dashed line) than the orange curve (FB without external regressors).
+This superiority of the Facebook Prophet model with regressors is also visually evident in the line plot below, where the blue curve representing the FB-Prophet model with external regressors follows more closely the actual electricity price (green dashed line) than the orange curve (FB-Prophet without external regressors).

 <img width="1952" height="797" alt="image" src="https://github.com/user-attachments/assets/6bad9061-07ba-48e2-884e-78b8f9fabe82" />

 ---
 ---

-## **2. Fitting the SARIMA Model with External Regressors**
+## **2. Fitting the SARIMA Model**

 The **Seasonal Autoregressive Integrated Moving Average (SARIMA)** model is an advanced extension of the ARIMA model.
 It accounts for both non-seasonal and seasonal components of time series data, making it suitable for capturing complex temporal patterns such as trends and periodic fluctuations.
 SARIMA is widely used in domains such as economics, energy, and meteorology to forecast time-dependent phenomena.